-CEOs already have plenty to do, but Oracle chief Mark Hurd is suggesting they take on one more task -- becoming customer
+CEOs already have plenty to do, but Oracle chief Mark Hurd is suggesting they take on one more task -- becoming customer experience evangelists.

 In a recent column, Hurd challenged conventional wisdom that argues once your customer satisfaction ratings hit the 95 percent mark it’s a waste of money to spend more effort on that last few percent of the customer base.
 Conventional wisdom says those customers can’t be pleased so you should just move on.